HishamSaeed/CFD_Lab/README.md

 5. To install the binaries run
-`sudo make install`, the `.so` will be installed in `usr/local/lib` and header files in `/usr/local/include`
+`sudo make install`, the `.so` will be installed in `usr/local/lib` and header files in `/usr/local/include` if you get `error while loading shared libraries:` try reloading the cache by running `sudo ldconfig`

 ### Setup of VTK and GCC 9 (Ubuntu **20.04**)